ivs-kuleuven/platosim3/docs/source/MainPage.md

 *  <a href="https://cmake.org/">CMake</a>: cross-platform open-source build system to control the software compilation process (using simple platform and compiler independent configuration files)
 * <a href="http://www.openblas.net">BLAS</a> and <a href = "http://www.netlib.org/lapack/">LAPACK</a>.
 Without these, the simulator will likely be slower.
 These libraries    come pre-installed on Mac OS X (so Mac users do not have to do anything).
 Many Linux distributions also standardly have these libraries installed, or offer a package manager to easily install them.

+It is also possible to run simulation from within Python.
+We recommend downloading a Python distribution such as <a href="https://docs.continuum.io/anaconda/install">Anaconda</a>.

 <!-- Dependencies -->
 <!-- ************ -->

 @subsection dependencies Dependencies

-Everything concerning the dependencies for PlatoSim3 can be found in the <code>/dependencies</code> directory.
-The <code>/dependencyDownloads</code> contains the tarball or zipball file of all required packages.
+PlatoSim3 relies on a number of other dependencies, which are all included in the packages for your convenience.
+Everything concerning the dependencies can be found in the <code>/dependencies</code> directory.
+The <code>/dependencyDownloads</code> sub-directory contains the tarball or zipball file of all required packages.
 In the <code>/installscripts</code> sub-directory you can find Python scripts that help you to unzip or untar these files into the <code>/dependencyInstalls</code> directory.
 You can do this for one dependency at a time, like this:

  \code{.py}
 python ./installscripts/install_hdf5.py